AroenvR/logscribe/ROADMAP.md

 - [x] ILogger interface has methods implemented for various logging levels and is easily extensible.
 - [x] LoggerConfig supports reading from environment variables and/or configuration files with fallback defaults.
 - [x] LoggerFactory creates and returns logger instances appropriately per the provided configuration.
-- [ ] WinstonAdapter ensures that any ILogger method call correctly interacts with the Winston logger.
+- [x] WinstonAdapter ensures that any ILogger method call correctly interacts with the Winston logger.
-- [ ] WinstonLogger implements the ILogger interface and delegates log operations to Winston properly.
 - [ ] LoggingMiddleware generates a trace ID for each request, ensures each log message includes this ID, and all logs are associated with the request lifecycle.
 - [ ] RequestContext maintains trace ID and any other request-related data across asynchronous calls and is accessible throughout the application.
 - [ ] LogMessageQueue handles log messages asynchronicity without blocking the main thread and retains log order with accurate timestamps.